-The SG has a mandate to ensure that the RB membership remains appropriate and representative, is consistent with the provisions laid out in IMAS 01.10 and that the members rotate in line with the proper rules of procedure.
-The SG does not determine rotation of RB members directly, but periodically reviews the composition of the RB and provides direction to the Chair of the RB in the event that a rotation of members is required.
+The SG has the mandate to ensure that the RB membership remains appropriate and representative, is consistent with the provisions laid out in IMAS 01.10 and that the members rotate in line with the proper rules of procedure.
+The SG does not determine the rotation of RB members directly, but periodically reviews the composition of the RB and provides directions to the chair of the RB in the event that a rotation of members is required.

-B.2.2.
-Chair and Secretary
+B.2.2 Chair and Secretary

 UNMAS is mandated to develop and maintain standards for mine action.
-As such, the position of Chair of the SG is held by the Director of UNMAS.
-The Chair of the SG is a permanent member with full membership/voting rights.
+As such, the position of chair of the SG is held by the director of UNMAS.
+The chair of the SG is a permanent member with full membership/voting rights.

-The Secretary of the SG is provided by GICHD and reports to the Chair on all SG matters.
-The Secretary of the SG is not a voting member of the SG.
+The secretary of the SG is provided by GICHD and reports to the chair on all SG matters.
+The secretary of the SG is not a voting member of the SG.

-B.2.3.
-Members
+B.2.3 Members

-The SG is a Director-level body comprised of members representing UNMAS (Chair), UNDP, UNOPS, UNICEF, the GICHD, a National Mine Action Authority (NMAA) and a mine action Donor.
+The SG is a Director-level body composed of members representing UNMAS (chair), UNDP, UNOPS, UNICEF, the GICHD, a National Mine Action Authority (NMAA) and a mine action donor.

 The UN entities and the GICHD are permanent members of the SG.
-The UN entities appoint a Director to represent their respective organisations.
-The GICHD seat is held by the incumbent Director of the organisation.
+The UN entities appoint a director to represent their respective organizations.
+The GICHD seat is held by the incumbent director of the organization.

 The SG invites NMAA and Donor representatives to serve as members of the SG on a rotational basis for a period of two years.
 These representatives are nominated based on consultations among other actors within their given membership category.
 NMAA are invited to elect their representative during meetings of National Mine Action Directors and UN Advisers, or other appropriate fora, in years when the member is required to rotate, or if a member resigns.
-The Mine Action Support Group (MASG) has agreed to nominate its Chair as SG representative.
-This appointment will be reviewed every two years, or upon the change-over of the Chair of the MASG.
+The Mine Action Support Group (MASG) has agreed to nominate its chair as SG representative.
+This appointment will be reviewed every two years or upon the change-over of the chair of the MASG.

-It is not possible for an organisation to nominate the same person to represent it on both the SG and RB at the same time.
+It is not possible for an organization to nominate the same person to represent it on both the SG and RB at the same time.

-B.2.4.
-Steering Group Rules of Procedure
+B.2.4 Steering Group rules of procedure

-B.2.4.1.
-Regular Steering Group Meetings
+B.2.4.1 Regular Steering Group meetings